redhat-developer/odo/docs/getting-started.md

 nodejs - nodejs-myproject.192.168.42.147.nip.io
 ```

-Now just open the URL `nodejs-myproject.192.168.42.147.nip.io` in the browser and you will be able to view your deployed application.
+Now simply access the URL `nodejs-myproject.192.168.42.147.nip.io` in the browser and you will be able to view your deployed application.

 ### 5. Pushing new changes to the component